-English Greek Chinese

-Mathematics Latin Japanese

-Science French Hebrew

-Agriculture German Dutch

-Modern History Italian Art

-Ancient History Bahasa Indonesia Music

-Geography Spanish Industrial Arts

-Economics Russian
+English Mathematics Science Agriculture Modern History Ancient History Greek Latin French German Italian Bahasa Indonesia Spanich Chinese Japanese Hebrew Dutch Art Music Industrial Arts Ancient History Geography Economics Bahasa Indonesia Spanish Russian Music Industrial Arts Economics Russiall

-- 4. A candidate who has qualified to matriculate in accordance with the provisions of Clauses 1, 2 and 3 may be admitted to a particular Faculty, Course or Subject provided that:- - (a) his qualification includes a pass at the level indicated in the subject or subjects specified in Schedule A as Faculty, Course or Subject Pre-Requisites;
+- 4. A candidate who has qualified to matriculate in accordance with the provisions of Clauses 1, 2 and 3 may be admitted to a particular Faculty, Course or Subject provided that:- - (a) his qualification includes a pass at the level indicated in the subject or subjects specified in Schedule A as Faculty, Course or Subject Pre-Requisites; - (b) the requirements regarding these particular Faculty, Course or Subject Pre-Requisites, as specified in Schedule A, have been met at a separate Higher School Certificate or University of Sydney Matriculation Examination.

-or

-(b) the requirements regarding these particular Faculty, Course or Subject Pre-Requisites, as specified in Schedule A, have been met at a separate Higher School Certificate or University of Sydney Matriculation Examination.